aungkoko-coding/react-data-query/src/lib/README.md

 - `2.0.9` - Fixed setting data of `useInfiniteDataQuery` via `setQueryData` and `setQueriesData`.
 Read API Reference of `useInfiniteDataQuery`.
 - `2.1.4` integrated with TypeScript.
 - From `2.1.9`, you can import TypeScript types.
+- `2.2.0` - From this version, giving you the flexibilities to describe what `data` type will be returned and how the shape of the `context` will be look like.
+And more...
+- `2.3.0` - added new status 'isSuccess'
   > Please install the latest version

 ## More Documentations